nodejs/node-addon-api/doc/threadsafe_function_ex.md

 Depending on the targetted `NAPI_VERSION`, the API has different implementations for `CallbackType callback`.

-When targetting version 4, `CallbackType` is:
+When targetting version 4, `callback` may be:
-- `const Function&`
+- of type `const Function&`
-- skipped, in which case the API creates a new no-op `Function`
+- not provided as an parameter, in which case the API creates a new no-op `Function`

-When targetting version 5+, `CallbackType` is:
+When targetting version 5+, `callback` may be:
-- `const Function&`
+- of type `const Function&`
-- `std::nullptr_t`
+- of type `std::nullptr_t`
-- skipped, in which case the API passes `std::nullptr`
+- not provided as an parameter, in which case the API passes `std::nullptr`

 ### Acquire